EARTH, OCEANS AND SKIES

 Chapter 2: Health

 Chapter 2 features eight scientists.
-Three of them: Judith Sèdaminou Gbenoudon; Faith Osier and Uduak Okomo, form a nexus around malaria, with research on the development of a vaccine, the disease’s immunology and its impact on neonatal mortality.
-Two scientists, Aminata Sall Diallo and Priscilla Kolibea Mante, are advancing the fight against two neglected diseases; hepatitis and epilepsy.
-Two scientists are frontrunners: Habiba Bouhamed Chaabouni in medical genetics, and Francine Ntoumi in public health research and capacity strengthening.
-Folasade Ogunsola is contributing to the institutionalization of infection prevention and control approach in health care in Africa.
+Two of them: Judith Sèdaminou Gbenoudon (Benin) and Faith Osier (Kenya) are working on malaria, with research on the development of a vaccine, the disease’s immunology, and improved treatment options.
+Two scientists, Aminata Sall Diallo (Senegal) and Priscilla Kolibea Mante (Ghana), are advancing the fight against two neglected diseases; hepatitis and epilepsy.
+Two scientists are frontrunners: Habiba Bouhamed Chaabouni (Tunisia) in medical genetics, and Francine Ntoumi (Republic of Congo) in public health research and capacity strengthening.
+Folasade Ogunsola (Nigeria) is contributing to the institutionalization of infection prevention and control approach in health care in Africa.
+And and Uduak Okomo (Nigeria), is conducting research on newborn health and the impact of infections on neonatal mortality.

 Chapter 3: Earth, Oceans and Skies